 During the winter months, visitors flock from around the globe to experience world-class skiing and snowboarding.
 A handful of lakeside towns are spread along the shores of the lake including Incline Village, Kings Beach, South Lake Tahoe, Truckee and Tahoe City.

-During the summer months, there is everything to do from hiking and kayaking to whitewater rafting, to lounging on the beach.
+During the summer months, there is everything to do from hiking and kayaking to whitewater rafting, to lounging on the beach or even backpacking the Sierras.
 Popular beaches in Lake Tahoe include Kings Beach, Chimney Beach, Hidden Beach and Sand Harbor State Park.
-Sand Harbor, in particular, is a favorite among visitors and locals, offering a boat launch, picnic areas and a beautiful beach.
+Sand Harbor, in particular, is a favorite among visitors and locals, offering a boat launch, picnic areas and a beautiful sandy beach.
 During July and August, the Lake Tahoe Shakespeare Festival at Sand Harbor offers plays set against the breathtaking backdrop of Lake Tahoe.
 If you are looking for other ways to explore the lake from the water, there are several shops in the area to rent stand-up paddleboards, kayaks and other water toys.

-Another fantastic way to experience Lake Tahoe is by foot.
-There are a number of trailheads around the Lake, offering hikes for beginners to advanced.
+Another fantastic way to experience Lake Tahoe is on foot.
+There are a number of trailheads around the lake, offering hikes for beginners to advanced.
 A fun one to check out is Spooner Lake trail, a family-friendly hike where you can really appreciate the flora and fauna of the area.
-Another local favorite that offers one of the best views you can get of the Lake is the Mount Rose Trail.
+Another local favorite that offers one of the best views you can get of the lake is the Mount Rose Trail.
 Not for the faint of heart, this 9.5-mile round trip hike climbs 2,444 feet in elevation to awe-inspiring 360° views of Reno and Lake Tahoe.

 What better way to experience the lake, than to see it through someone else’s eyes?
-Lake Tahoe’s selection of local art galleries and performing arts centers allow visitors to see art in its many forms.
+Lake Tahoe’s arts and culture scene offers a selection of local art galleries and performing arts centers allow visitors to see art in its many forms.
 Dramatic photography and print, impressive sculpture and interpretive performance are just some of the ways that the lake inspires locals and non-locals alike.

-There is nothing like taking in the fresh mountain air while window shopping in Northstar Village, picking up some new snow gear at Squaw Valley Village or strolling through Truckee or Tahoe City for a unique Tahoe souvenir.
+There is nothing like taking in the fresh mountain air while window shopping in Northstar Village, picking up some new snow gear at the Village at Palisades Tahoe or strolling through Truckee or Tahoe City for a unique Tahoe souvenir.
 The various Lake Tahoe shopping selections are as unique as the areas in which they reside.
-You won’t find big box stores or large shopping malls here, but what you will find is a cool selection of locally-owned shops, thrift stores and outdoor marketplaces.
+You won’t find big box stores or large shopping malls here, but what you will find is a cool selection of locally-owned shops, thrift stores, and outdoor marketplaces.

 Lake Tahoe has a dining option for everyone’s taste buds, ranging from fine dining to cheap eats.
 If you have the chance, lead your own food tour by eating your way around the lake.
 Start with a cup of locally-brewed coffee in Reno and take a short drive over Mount Rose Highway to get lunch at T’s Mesquite in Incline Village, a favorite among locals.
 No day exploring Lake Tahoe is complete without a refreshing Wet Woody at Gar Woods Grill & Pier in Carnelian Bay with views overlooking the lake.
 Cozy up next to a beachside fire pit for a cocktail and s’mores at Lone Eagle Grille in Incline Village.

 In summer, theatergoers flock to see the Lake Tahoe Shakespeare Festival at nearby Sand Harbor State Park.
 Mountain bikers and hikers can explore perfect trails, such as the Flume trail, which ends near Sand Harbor, just south of Incline Village.
 Winter sees snowboarders and skiers making turns at Diamond Peak and Mt.
-Rose Ski Tahoe.
-Additionally, Reno casino gaming is only a short drive away.
+Rose Ski Tahoe only a short drive away.

-The Lake Tahoe neighborhood of Crystal Bay serves its namesake and sits upon a magnificent granite boulder spread peninsula straddling the California and Nevada border.
+The Lake Tahoe neighborhood of Crystal Bay serves its namesake and sits upon a magnificent peninsula scattered with granite boulders, straddling the California and Nevada border.
 This area caters to everyone from the outdoor enthusiast to the low-key vacationer with a handful of outdoor rental companies, lively casinos, and many delicious dining options.
 One of the newest additions to this area, the Border House at Crystal Bay Casino offers luxury lodging, a world-class entertainment venue, and a high-end steakhouse.

-If you are looking to get out during the day for a one-of-a-kind outdoor adventure, visit Tahoe Adventure Company in Crystal Bay for your anything from kayak and SUP rentals, to hiking and backpacking tours.
+If you are looking to get out during the day for a one-of-a-kind outdoor adventure, visit Tahoe Adventure Company in Crystal Bay for anything from kayak and SUP rentals to hiking and guided tours.

 Boating is to Carnelian Bay what blue is to Lake Tahoe.
 In summer, it is life.
-The Sierra Boat Company, considered a premier U.S. wooden boat builder, opened here in the early 1950s, annually draws boat fanatics from around the world to see their classic wooden boats at the Concours d’Elegance wooden boat show for a weekend of nostalgic cruising and flair.
+The Sierra Boat Company – considered a premier U.S. wooden boat builder – opened here in the early 1950s and draws boat fanatics from around the world each year to see their classic wooden boats at the Concours d’Elegance wooden boat show for a weekend of nostalgic cruising and flair.

 The town was christened Carnelian Bay in 1860 because of the semi-precious yellow and red stones sprinkling the shoreline.
 Today, a plentiful prize of vacation rentals contour the bay as well.
 Carnelian Bay is also considered the place where big, hungry Mackinaw trout can be found lurking in the depths.